 With the water temperature good and all the supplies ready, have the senior hold onto the grab bar, and then walk into the shower.
 This should be done in a slow, concerted process, as you don’t want the person to slip or stumble.
 On that note, make sure you’re ready to guide them into the shower if necessary.

-Have the senior sit down on the shower chair.
+Have the senior sit down on the shower chair or bench.

 At this point, they’ll need to remove the nightgown or cover up.
 For privacy, they can either hold or drape a towel around themselves after sitting down, or you can use something like a hairdresser’s cape to maintain their dignity.